 Recognized for my research and contribution to the field, I was awarded numerous grants including American String Teachers Association Grants, Sigma Alpha Iota Professional Development Grants, FSC Faculty Summer Stipend and Professional Grants, FSC Faculty and Student Collaboration Grant, as well as the University of Tampa Alumni, Dana, and the David Delo Research Professor Grants.
 My research on health and music has been published in Health Education Journal (SAGE publications, UK).
 I am a native of Kansas, and hold a doctoral degree in music from the University of Iowa and degrees from the University of New Mexico and Knox College.

 Research interests include orchestral conducting, opera conducting, development of conducting gestures and conducting pedagogy, and violin performance and pedagogy.
-Ongoing interests include dance and movement techniques, innovative collaborative projects, and further students in the overall health, wellness, anatomy and physiology of the musician.
+Ongoing interests include dance and movement techniques, innovative collaborative projects, and creating new works with indigenous composers and music-makers and the Symphony Orchestra.

-I have directed and mentored students in special travel and professional performance opportunities.
+I have mentored advanced conducting students in individual lessons.
+I have also directed and guided unique travel and professional performance opportunities.
 Recent opportunities include travels and faculty-student collaborative performances in Portugal, Spain, Italy and Bulgaria.
 Other unique experiences include leading a group of students on a trip to Russia as part of a culture and fine arts course.
 I have also presented research with students in state and national conferences in the United States.
 Additional faculty-student collaborations have included conducting student soloists in concerto/aria concerts.
 I truly enjoy guiding and mentoring students in these unique opportunities to perform as a soloist with a symphony orchestra.